fengshenyuan/move-to-the-mars/a-little-summary-about-daily-work.md

 * Comment only when it must.
 Code speaks themselves.

 ## What can be learned from NewRelic Gevent Tracing Issue?
-* If some problems happend with a 3rd party library or framework, try find info and solutions
+* If some problems happend with a 3rd party library or framework, try find info and solutions on their official channel.
+* IMPORT: If new version or update
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkzOTc1NDYyMF19
+eyJoaXN0b3J5IjpbLTEzMjU0MTg1NDNdfQ==
 -->